094459/newsletter-oss-projects/README.md

 ### AI & ML

+**abc**

+[abc](https://aws-oss.beachgeek.co.uk/47t) is an AI bash tool that integrates with Amazon Bedrock as a foundation model provider.
+This tool will generate shell command(s) from natural language description using which ever LLM (generative AI) you configure, and place on the next shell prompt for editing and execution.
+Plenty of details in the README on how to configure and run this, so give it a go if you are looking for something that integrates with Amazon Bedrock.(#206)

 **agent-evaluation**

 [agent-evaluation](https://aws-oss.beachgeek.co.uk/3vw)  is a generative AI-powered framework for testing virtual agents.
 Agent Evaluation implements an LLM agent (evaluator) that will orchestrate conversations with your own agent (target) and evaluate the responses during the conversation.
 The repo has links to detailed docs that provide example configurations and a reference guide to get you started. (#197)